Safety

 Do I need to have eyewashes in my lab?

 A safety shower and eyewash shall be provided in each lab area equipped with a fume hood.
 An eyewash shall be provided in other laboratories using hazardous chemical or radiological materials.
 An eyewash shall be provided in a readily accessible location where BSL2 or BSL3 biological agents are stored and used.
-Regulations on eyewashes are available in the construction standard 13 00 12.
+BSL1 labs (in addition to BSL2 and BSL3) are now required to have an eyewash installed.

 Clean Up